Edirom/Edirom-Online/README.md

 ### Further Documentation

 Some useful information regarding documentation is captured in the [docs] folder of this repo.
 It contains:
-* [Customize] Edirom-Online and content
+* [Customize] Edirom Online and content
-* [Release Workflow] for the Edirom-Online
+* [Release Workflow] for the Edirom Online
 * [Manual setup] on a local machine
-* [Data creation workflow] for the Edirom-Online
+* [Data creation workflow] for the Edirom Online

 ## Dependencies

-Edirom-Online depends heavily on the JavaScript framework [Ext JS] which is included in parts in our code base.
+Edirom Online depends heavily on the JavaScript framework [Ext JS] which is included in parts in our code base.
 We use Ext JS 4.2.1 in the GPL version.
-Edirom-Online also includes the [Raphaël] javascript library (MIT License) and the [ACE] editor (BSD license).
+Edirom Online also includes the [Raphaël] javascript library (MIT License) and the [ACE] editor (BSD license).

 For running the tests provided in the [ANT build file] we rely on `xmllint` and `SaxonHE`.